uvastatlab/statlab-fellows/weeklyupdates/CFupdate.md

+## 2018-10-09
+* Consultations:
+    * PhD candidate, Curry (2x).
+Help implementing and interpreting random-intercept model in SPSS.
+Did this using Zoom, which I must say was very easy.
+Much more pleasant than using Skype.
+Consulted again over email regarding some follow-up questions about evaluating model assumptions
+    * PhD candidate Anthropology; conducted archaeological survey and excavations on a sugar plantation.
+Needs to analyze the artifact data she collected and wanted some guidance with the statistics.
+Talked about some different approaches as well as using ggplot to help create some basic visualizations.
+Sent her an R script to help her plot some means with error bars
+    * Psych faculty.
+Help iron out some issues with creating plots to demonstrate kurtosis.
+Also help modify an R function for calculating power to have a more descriptive title.
+    * Nursing PhD candidate.
+Questions about identifying and dealing with missing data.
+This is air quality data.
+I think she wants to impute missing data from certain stations with available data from nearby stations.
+I think.
+I’m still trying to figure out what exactly she wants.
+We’ve been doing this over email.
+Sent her some sample R code to help her get started exploring the missingness in her data.

+* Research/Learning:
+    * teach ggplot2 workshop (2018-10-03)
+    * Review/Revise Bayesian data analysis workshop (teach on 2018-10-18)
+    * Wrote up instructions for getting started with `boxr` package for working directly with files on box.com: https://github.com/uvastatlab/statlab-fellows/blob/master/resources/using_boxr.md

 ## 2018-10-02
 * Consultations:
     * Politics PhD candidate; Looking for advice getting started with text mining Chinese social media and identifying types of propaganda.
 Suggested she start with a small collection of text and start working on getting it into R/Python, creating a corpus, creating a TDM, summarizing features of the text, etc to see if she can do what she wants to do.